robbywashere-zz/tinyfunc/src/markdown-pages/resume.md

 - Lead the transition from an existing jQuery heavy project to a more debuggable, extendable, and maintainable codebase

-- Authored a highly customized data visualization library foundationally built on d3js to suite the contemporary design of a 2.0 version of the platform.
+- Authored a highly customized data visualization library built using d3 to suite the contemporary design of a 2.0 version of the platform.

-- **Technologies used: NodeJS, BackboneJS + Marionette, D3js, Requirejs/AMD**
+- **Technologies used: NodeJS, BackboneJS + Marionette, d3, Requirejs/AMD**

 #### Cooking Planit - Web Application Engineer / April 2012 - July 2012